 Detroit has many traditional and new dining options and is being touted by many as an emerging “Foodie Destination”.
-Our finds include:
+My recent finds include:

 The Whitney: This is an elegant, fine dining restaurant, located in Midtown in a mansion from 1894.
 It was the home of lumber baron David Whitney Jr., the wealthiest man in the area at the time.
 It is formal and elegant with a good staff.
 It is frequented by locals celebrating special events.
 I enjoyed The Whitney Salad of spinach, strawberries and a citrus vinaigrette.
 I also enjoyed the seafood saute with shrimp, scallops and lobster sautéed in butter, herbs and white wine, served over orzo.
 They have outdoor patio seating, a Sunday brunch buffet, an afternoon high tea and a dessert parlour and bake shop.

-Selden Standard: I chose Selden Standard in Midtown after reading some great reviews.
+Selden Standard: I chose the popular restaurant, Selden Standard, in Midtown after reading some great reviews.
 I loved the contemporary atmosphere, service and the great food.
-The lunch menu had a good selection of sandwiches, salads and flatbreads.
-It changes seasonally and is sourced locally.
 I enjoyed lunch with a friend who enjoyed it as well.
-The new outdoor patio is under construction and will be great in the summer months.
+It is now only open for dinner from Wednesday through Sunday, with a menu that changes seasonally and is sourced locally.
+They also have an outdoor patio which is perfect in the summer months.
 3921 2nd Ave.